tingwai-to/greendeal/README.md

     > `testinvoke <contract_hash> delete ['mydiscountcode']`

-    Here a promo by the `promo_id` of `mydiscountcode` is being deleted.
-Promo can only be deleted if wallet's public key used to invoke matches the public key used in `create`
+    Here a promo `mydiscountcode` is being deleted.
+Promo can only be deleted if wallet's public key used to invoke matches the public key used in `create`.

 * Parameters (in order):